 These findings offer valuable insights into ancient agricultural practices and trade routes that brought chickens to Africa and eventually spread them worldwide.
 Let’s explore this exciting research in simpler terms.

 Chickens we know today originated from a wild ancestor called the red junglefowl, found in northern India, southern China, and Southeast Asia.

 They were first domesticated around 6,000-8,000 years ago.
 The journey of how chickens made their way to Africa remained a mystery until now.

 Previous studies suggested that chickens were introduced to Africa through North Africa, Egypt, and the Nile Valley around 2,500 years ago.

 However, this new research, based on radiocarbon dating of chicken bones found in Ethiopia, pushes the timeline back by hundreds of years.

-The research also suggests that the earliest introductions may have come from trade routes on the continent’s eastern coast.
+The study suggests that the earliest introductions of chickens to Africa may have occurred through trade routes on the continent’s eastern coast.

 Citation: Woldekiros HS, D’Andrea AC.
 (2016).
 Early Evidence for Domestic Chickens (Gallus gallus domesticus) in the Horn of Africa.
 International Journal of Osteoarchaeology, published online.
 DOI: 10.1002/oa.2540.